A quick and easy Instant Pot Chicken Curry Recipe

 - 2 tbsp water

-Turn Instant Pot (IP) on saute mode, add oil, and wait for it to heat.
-Add all of the dry spices-cloves, cinnamon stick, bay leaves, peppercorns, star anise, and chili peppers (all optional).
+- Turn Instant Pot (IP) on saute mode, add oil, and wait for it to heat.
+Add all of the dry spices-cloves, cinnamon stick, bay leaves, peppercorns, star anise, and chili peppers (all optional I do not add these if my kids are eating).
 Then add the cumin seeds.

-Once the onions are translucent add turmeric, ginger, garlic, chicken masala, tomato paste, salt, and dried coriander powder.
-Mix well and continue to cook for 2 minutes while continously stirring.
+- Once the onions are translucent add turmeric, ginger, garlic, chicken/garam masala, tomato paste, salt, and dried coriander powder.
+Mix well and continue to cook for 2 minutes while continuing to stir.

-Once the pressure is released and the valve drops, open the lid.
+- Once the pressure is released and the valve drops (cooled), open the lid.

-Mix the sorghum flour and water together in a bowl and pour it into the pot.
+- Mix the sorghum flour and water together in a bowl and pour it into the pot.
+Add the green garlic (optional).
 Mix well and let it simmer for about 2 minutes.